netgloo/benjamin/readme.md

 ## Getting Started

 Benjamin is a pre-configured [Laravel](http://laravel.com/docs/installation) application.
 In order to getting started, you have only to [download it](#installation), run composer and start the application with `php artisan serve`.
-Then you can start to build your website.
+Then you can start to develop your website.

 Once installed, you can start building your website simply [adding new web pages](#add-new-pages).
-You don't have to worry about URLs, they will be automatically composed by the page's filename stripping out the file extension.
-Client side you will have, out of the box, an instant navigation for each link between website's pages, just like a Single Page Application.
-Benjamin will use the `pushState` api to change the URL when a page is changed, but will automatically fallback to a *standard* navigation if the browser doesn't support it.
+You don't have to worry about URLs, they will be automatically deduced by the page's filename stripping out the file extension.
+Client side you will have, out of the box, an instant navigation for each link between your web pages, just like a Single Page Application.
+Benjamin will use the `pushState` api to change the URL when a page is changed, but it will automatically fallback to a *standard* navigation if the browser doesn't support `pushState`.

-Then you can start to add [layouts](#layouts) to share a common structure between your pages, enable the [multi-language support](#multi-language) if your website must be in more than one language, or you can start to play with [callbacks](#callbacks) and [page transitions](#page-transitions) if you want to control the switching process from a page to another one.
-Also you may want to add a [contact form](#forms) to your website and [sending an email](#sending-emails).
+Then you can start to add [layouts](#layouts) to share a common structure between your pages, you can enable the [multi-language support](#multi-language) if your website need to provide more than one language, or you can start to play with [callbacks](#callbacks) and [page transitions](#page-transitions) if you want to control the switching process from a page to another one.
+Also you may want to add a [contact form](#forms) in your website that will [send an email](#sending-emails) when it is triggered.
 You will find all this really simple and straightforward.

 ### Requirements